-E sity Head Start and Head Start are comprehensive child development programs that serve infants and children from birth through age 5, pregnant women, and their families.
-The overall goal of these child-focused programs is to increase the school readiness of young children from families with low incomes.
+Head Start E arly Head Start and Head Start are comprehen infants and children from birth through age 5, preg-nant women, and their families.
+The overall goal of these child-focused programs is to increase the school readiness of young children from families with low

-- There were 912,345 children enrolled in Head Start; among these, 848,481 (93 percent) were ages 3 and older. - About 68 percent of the children were from a racial/ethnic minority group. - Of those children with health insurance, 63 percent were also enrolled in the Medicaid/ Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program, which provides coverage for oral health services.
+- · There were 912,345 children enrolled in Head Start; among these, 848,481 (93 percent) were - .
+About 68 percent of the children were from a racial/ethnic minority group. - · Of those children with health insurance, 63 percent were also enrolled in the Medicaid/ Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program, which provides coverage for oral health services.